Kritimbist/Learning-python-from-beginning/README.md

-Day 01 : Data type
+DAY 01 - DATA TYPE:

 Data type define what kind of value a variable hold and what operation can be performed on it.
 **Common Python Data Types:**
 | Data Type  | Description                      | Example                   |